kellyjandrews/kellyjandrews.github.io/_posts/2015-04-01-modular-react-components-with-browserify.md

 ##Getting The Requirements
 Since we are adding some requirements to the build process, the first step is to get `npm` going.
 If you need to [install npm and node](https://docs.npmjs.com/getting-started/installing-node), do that now.
-If you prefer [IO](https://iojs.org/en/index.html), I've not done much there yet, but it's compatible with NPM.

 {% highlight bash%}
 npm init